openandclose/tosixinch/docs/topics.rst

 you can run multiple commands in a hookcmd, one command for each line.

-If the return code of a command is 0, the script runs the next command, if any.
+If the return code of a command is 0, the program runs the next command, if any.

-If the return code of a command is 100, the script skips the following commands, if any.
+If the return code of a command is 100, the program skips the following commands, if any.

-If the return code of a command is 101, and the command is one of precmds (not postcmds), the script skips the following commands, and the following action altogether.
+If the return code of a command is 101, and the command is one of precmds (not postcmds), the program skips the following commands, and the following action altogether.
 The following *postcmd* are executed.

-If the return code of a command is 102, the script skips the following postcmd in addition.
+If the return code of a command is 102, the program skips the following postcmd in addition.

 .. code-block:: none